tldr-pages/tldr/pages/common/hg.md

 # hg

-> Provides an interface for Mercurial, a distributed source control management system.
+> Provides a command line interface for Mercurial, a distributed source control management system.

 - Check the Mercurial version: